rlmv/doc-trips/DESIGN.md

     - landing page w/ table of all trip templates and existence on section. links to scheduled trips.
     - trip templates. "uninstantiated trips".
     - trip types. used in trip templates, and to display on leader and trippee applications.
-    - campsites. used in trip templates. should indicate whether more than one trip is scheduled for the same campsite.
-Scheduling a campsite which another trip is using should give an error.
+    -[ ] campsites. used in trip templates. should indicate the number of trips scheduled for the campsite on any given night, and the capacity/overflow.
-    - about numbering page.
+    -[ ] about trips numbering page.

-* transportation
+* transport
     - landing page w/ scheduled transportation, ability to add/delete
     - transportation routes.
 Grant Bus, Local Bus, etc. should show which stops each can service.
     - transportation stops. each stop is linked to a primary route.